-1.2.2 Part-time employment
+1. 2.
+2 Part-time employment

 The Slovak legislature distinguishes two types of part-time employment.
 The first one is regular part-time employment (half-time employment) with 50% of the regular working time and 50% of a fulltimer's wage.11 The second type of part-time employment is employment with reduced working time (§49 of the LC), introduced in the 2008 amendment, in response to particular crisis-induced pressures to allow more flexibility in the labour market.
 The definition of reduced working time employment is work for less than 40 hours per week.
-The employee with reduced working time does not have to be equally distributed throughout the working week.
+The employee with reduced working time may work any number of agreed hours below 40 hours/week whereas his/her working time does not have to be equally distributed throughout the working week.
 The employer is obliged to inform employees with reduced working time, as well as their representatives, about the weekly working time plan and holiday entitlements.